lmarsh3/python_projects/README.md

 # Python Exercises

-Exercise # 1 - Calculate the multiplication and sum of two numbers
+Exercise # 1 - Calculate the multiplication and sum of 2 numbers.
+               Display product if > 1000 or display sum if < 1000